My Own Story

 Twenty odd years ago, I was a Fine Arts graduate in Seoul.
 Five years ago, I was a star performer in corporate Australia, managing teams, leading change, making buckets of money.
 And miserable.
 I needed to get out.
 Feel fulfilled?
 I didn’t know.
 That’s where my real story begins.

 In 2008, I picked up a camera and started looking at the world in a different way.
 First it was fashion shows.
 I blogged about them.
 Shared and people shared with me.
 That’s when I knew what was missing from my work-life.
 Connection.
 I got hooked.
-So hooked that in 2010, Perth’s Sunday Times featured my little blog as the one to watch out for during the Perth Fashion Festival week.
+So hooked that in 2010, Perth’s Sunday Times featured my blog as the one to watch out for during Perth Fashion Festival.
 My camera became my tool of connection and photography blossomed bigger than a nice secure job with a six-figure income.
 I walked out into the unknown to begin a photography business and it was terrifying.

 The more stories I heard, the more I realised how connected we all are.
 There’s no need to hide.
 We do the work together.
 It’s as beautifully life-changing, empowering and inspiring for me as it is for my clients.
 Just ask them!
 That’s my life now, and that’s how I inspire and empower myself – giving power to those I work with.
 Come join us.
 Connect.
 Share.
 Empower and be empowered.